Why has Saudi Arabia suddenly decided cinema is OK?

 There are even film festivals using pop-up screens.

-And a few Saudis have started making films, including Wadjda, which won the Palme d'Or at Cannes, and a romantic comedy, Barakah Meets Barakah.
+And a few Saudis have started making films, including the critically acclaimed Wadjda and a romantic comedy, Barakah Meets Barakah.

 A government body estimated that in 2017 Saudis spent $30bn (£21bn) on entertainment and hospitality elsewhere in the Middle East.